JAlbertCode/prompt-marketplace/README.md

   - Minimum platform fee: 1 credit
 - **Credit Distribution**: Credits are transferred, not burned, during transactions
 - **Flow Execution**: Each step in a flow burns credits separately when executed
+- **Premium Flows**: Creators can set one-time unlock prices for premium flows
+- **Unlock Mechanics**: Users pay credits once to permanently unlock a premium flow
 - **Earnings Split**: Creators earn 80% of unlock fees for premium flows
+- **Credit Confirmation**: Dialogs to confirm credit charges for both prompt execution and flow unlocks
+- **Transaction History**: Complete tracking of all credit movements with timestamps and reasons
+- **Client-Server Sync**: Unlocked flows are synced between client and server for reliable access

 ### Marketplace
 - Browse both single prompts and flows